 Pilates can also help you lose weight properly if you combine it with a healthy diet and aerobic activity, such as swimming, walking and cycling.

 Pilates is suitable for people across the fitness spectrum and can be adapted to raise levels of someone less active, as well as challenging someone physically fit.
-In any case scenario it is advisable to seek advice from your doctor or a health professional if you have any concerns, such as a heart condition or an injury, before starting any exercise system like Pilates.
+In any case scenario it is advisable to seek advice from your doctor or a health-care professional if you have any concerns, such as a heart condition or an injury, before starting any exercise system like Pilates.

 Pilates is a low-impact form of exercise and injuries are uncommon.
-However, it is important that you find a qualified instructor capable of adapting a routine suitable to your level and ability.
+However it is important that you find a qualified instructor capable of adapting a routine suitable to your level and ability.

-Once again, please consult your doctor first.
+Once again, always consult your doctor first.

-People often compare Pilates with Yoga and that is ok since they might actually be considered close cousins.
+People often compare Pilates with Yoga and that is ok since they might actually be considered distant cousins.
 Both Pilates and yoga focus on developing core strength, balance, flexibility, posture and good breathing technique.
 The main components of yoga are posture and breathing (a series of movements designed to increase the strength and flexibility of the whole body).
 Both disciplines encourage unity of mind and body but yoga has a more meditative side whereas Pilates focuses on results.

 Pilates also uses a special breathing technique and its exercises focus on precise movements to target specific parts of the body.
 The best Pilates classes are in small groups where the teacher can develop sessions to suit each persons strengths and weaknesses.

 Joseph Pilates designed his exercises to be performed on specialized apparatus, and later developed mat exercises to allow his students to practice at home.
-On the mat, you will immediately discover your strengths and limitations and figure out how to overcome them with your own mind and body, sometimes using small props or equipment such as elastic bands and weight balls.
+On the mat, you will immediately discover your strengths and limitations and figure out how to overcome them with your own mind and body sometimes using small props or equipment such as elastic bands and weight balls.

 For certain medical conditions, apparatus-based Pilates may be more suitable.
 Attending a private lesson to use the equipment and smaller classes means an exercise program can be designed for your individual needs.
-Classes using apparatus offer a higher level of individual attention but they are usually more expensive.
+Classes using apparatus offer a higher level of individual attention but they are more expensive.
 The apparatus is used to provide resistance to challenge or support your body, depending on your needs.

 There are several internationally recognized levels of qualification with associations around the world.
 The PMA (Pilates Method Alliance) is very well known and qualified.
 Then there are trainers that want to amplify their skills and knowledge to the top level by going directly to schools like the USPA (United States Pilates Association School of Romana Kryzanowska) or the PMMP (School of Lolita San Miguel a living disciple of Joe PIlates).
 In these schools you will truly understand Joe’s mission and profound insight.

 There are many ways of becoming a Pilates trainer.
 Not all teachers necessarily have a recognized qualification.
-Most health and fitness providers, such as spas and health clubs, require their instructors to be certified by the PMA which is set up to ensure that instructors meet the health and fitness industry's national occupational standards.
+Most health and fitness providers such as spas and health clubs, require their instructors to be certified by the PMA which is set up to ensure that instructors meet the health and fitness industry's national occupational standards.
 You can check the credentials of any registered instructor on the PMA website.
 Again, not all Pilates teachers are registered with PMA.

 It is important to choose a teacher who suits your physical needs, whether it is a health condition, fitness level or budget.
 Other things to consider are the teacher's training and teaching experience.
 I think you should choose a teacher you connect with.
-This is definitely the best way to ensure that you are going to enjoy the class getting the best results out of your Pilates experience.
+This is definitely the best way to ensure that you are going to enjoy the class while getting the best results out of your Pilates experience.